Cornelius Castoriadis (1922—1997)

 Di conseguenza, Castoriadis did not identify creation (or self-creation) with the moral and political project of autonomy.
 Piuttosto, even heteronomous societies create themselves and are self-constituting.
 Autonomy exists only when we create “the institutions which, by being internalized by individuals, must facilitate their accession to their individual autonomy and their effective participation in all forms of explicit power existing in society” (Castoriadis Reader 405).
 Autonomy thus means not only that tradition can be questioned—i.e. that the question of the good can be posed—but also that we continue to make it de facto possible for ourselves to continue to ask, Ciò che è buono?
 The latter requires that we establish institutional supports for autonomy.

-For Castoriadis there is therefore an exigency to embrace autonomy in a sense not limited to the liberal ideal of non-coercive, negative freedom wherein coercion as such is depicted as evil (albeit, a necessary evil).
+For Castoriadis there is therefore an exigency to embrace autonomy in a sense not limited to the liberal ideal of non-coercive, negative freedom wherein coercion as such is depicted as evil (Anche, a necessary evil).
 Castoriadis argued that the object of genuine politics is to build a people who are capable of positive self-limitation.
 This self-limitation is not limited to weak suggestiveness; Piuttosto, autonomy “can be more than and different from mere exhortation if it is embodied in the creation of free and responsible individuals” (Castoriadis Reader 405).
 Castoriadis argued, against the liberal ideal, that the elimination of coercion cannot be a sufficient political goal, even if it is often a good thing.
 Piuttosto, autonomous societies go beyond the negative-liberty project of un-limiting people.
 Autonomous communities create ways of explicitly, lucidly, and deliberately limiting themselves by establishing institutions through which individuals form their own laws for themselves and will therefore be formed as critical, self-critical, and autonomous.
 Only such institutions can make autonomy “effective” in a de facto way.

 Finalmente, in defining what he meant by “effective” autonomy, Castoriadis distinguished his view of autonomy from Kant’s.
-In the Kantian perspective, he argued, the possibility of autonomy involves the possibility of acting freely in accordance with the universal law, itself established once and for all, apart from the influence of any other heteronomous incentives.
+In the Kantian perspective, ha sostenuto, the possibility of autonomy involves the possibility of acting freely in accordance with the universal law, itself established once and for all, apart from the influence of any other heteronomous incentives.
 Castoriadis argued that Kantianism treats autonomy itself as a goal or as something that we want simply for itself.
 Echoing Hegel, Castoriadis argued that Kantian autonomy ends up as a purely formal issue or a desire for autonomy for itself alone.
 Castoriadis, like Kant, did not deny the importance of the pursuit of autonomy for itself, with the full knowledge that the law of one’s action is not given from elsewhere.
-Tuttavia, he added that we do not desire autonomy only for itself but also in order to be able to make, to do, and to institute.
+Tuttavia, he added that we do not desire autonomy only for itself but also in order to be able to make, fare, and to institute.
 The formal, Kantian autonomy must also be made factual.
 “The task of philosophy,” he argued, “is not only to raise the question quid juris; that is just the beginning.
 Its task is to elucidate how right becomes fact and fact right—which is the condition for its existence, and is itself one of the first manifestations thereof” (Castoriadis Reader 404).
 In quanto tale, effective autonomy means that the will for autonomy itself as an “end” must also be a will for the de facto “means” to autonomy, namely the will to establish the institutions on which autonomy leans.

 b.
 Democracy in Ancient Greece